jillianwhiting/Jillian-Whiting/Lab2_Coastal.md

 #Experimental Setup:
 A brief description of the wave tank facility, wave gauges, ADV accompanied by a diagram showing the experimental setup.
+There were two parts of the experimental set-up, the first being the wave gauges.
+The wave gauges send out signals which bounce off the water surface and therefore can measure distance to the surface.
+There was one stationary wave gauge and one on a slide as shown in the schematic below:
 ![experimental_apparatus_1](https://github.com/jillianwhiting/Jillian-Whiting/blob/master/Images/experimental_apparatus_1.png?raw=true)
+The wave gauge could be slid along the top of the tank until the distance between represented one wavelength because the wave gauge data lined up.

+The second part of the apparatus was using the ADV.The ADV measures velocity in all directions.
+It uses acoustics to measure velocity.
+Extra seeding particles needed to be added to the tank, which is not surprising as we were the first group.
+The ADV unlike the wave gauges is submerged in water.
+During the test it was submerged at four elevations below water level, 7.5 cm, 10.5 cm, 12.5 cm, 17.5 cm.
 ![experimental_apparatus_2](https://github.com/jillianwhiting/Jillian-Whiting/blob/master/Images/experimental_apparatus_2.png?raw=true)

 #Dispersion relation:
 Plots of $\frac{\sigma^{2}h}{g}$ as a function of $kh$.
 Two separate plots for the two different sets of amplitudes.
 On each plot, plot your experimental results and also the theoretical curve (as in HW1).

+$k = \frac{2\pi}{\lambda}$
+$\sigma = \frac{2\pi}{T}$

 $\frac{\sigma^{2}h}{g} = \frac{kh}{tanh^{-1}(kh)}$